crazyyy/wp-framework/wp-content/plugins/accelerated-mobile-pages/readme.txt

 11. Pingdom Speed Report for AMP

 == Changelog ==

+= 1.0.86 (8th June 2023) =
+* Fixed: Content Sneak Peek not working #5446
+* Fixed: Need to add the name and attribute to the elements. #5439
+* Fixed: Compatibility with OpenSea plugin #5384
+* Fixed: Compatibility with the plugin WordProof. #5342
+* Fixed: WPCore Module of Search is throwing error in AMP validation #5450
+* Fixed: NON-AMP site is slowed down if the mobile redirection is enabled in AMP #5451
+* Fixed: "Preview AMP" shows a blank modal #5454

+= 1.0.85 (10th May 2023) =
+* Fixed: Notice : Function WP_Scripts::localize was called incorrectly.
+The $l10n parameter must be array #5435
+* Fixed: PHP error after the recent update 1.0.84 #5436
+* Fixed: Dismiss button not working #5437
+* Fixed: Issue with Google Font and Global Font Weight Selector #5440
+* Fixed: Some issue in extension section #5433

+= 1.0.84 (28th April 2023) =
+* Fixed: Conflict issue with Jetpack Tiled gallery #5424
+* Fixed: An Author's page amphtml is not getting generated if the author name has "-" character. #5426
+* Fixed: Incorrect hook used to add admin scripts #4457
+* Fixed: when user is not an ampforwp admin, then newely created posts are not getting added in the instantarticles feed #4588
+* Fixed: Fatal error with Nitropack #5427
+* Fixed: Conflict issue with Imagify and WP Offload Media Lite plugin #5432
+* Fixed: The Analytic option Google Tag Manager is causing an error in the console while using with AMP Pop-up #5429
+* Improvement: Test with WordPress 6.2 and update Tested Up To in readme.txt #5431

 = 1.0.83 (4th April 2023) =
 * Fixed: The Facebook like button is not showing up properly on the AMP version. #5416